ATRKARAM/Kali-Manager/README.md

-*Warning it's only for kali it might for other linux distro but is NOT RECOMMENDED*
+*Warning it's only for kali it might work for other linux distro but is NOT RECOMMENDED*

 *Also thats my first tool ever!*